Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

-Examination of the Sc coordination motif distribution shows that although the CryinGAN dataset and the high energy dataset both vary from the training dataset, they vary in different ways.
-Fig. \ref{fig_Sc_motifs} shows the distribution of selected coordination motifs around Sc species, focusing on the motifs that show the largest differences across the datasets.
-Each motif is further subdivided based on the number of O atoms in the coordination shell of Sc (the distribution of all coordination motifs is provided in ESI Fig. S10b for reference).
+Fig. \ref{fig_Sc_motifs} shows the distribution of selected Sc coordination motifs, focusing on the motifs that show the largest differences across the datasets.
+Each motif is further subdivided based on the number of O atoms in the coordination shell of Sc (the distribution of all coordination motifs is provided in ESI Fig. S18b for reference).
 Compared to the training dataset, the high energy dataset shows significantly higher percentages of motifs with no O atoms present, and lower percentages of motifs with O atoms.
 This finding indicates that the lower frequency of bonding between O (in LCO) and Sc leads to weaker interface binding and higher interface energy.
 In contrast, the CryinGAN dataset shows a higher frequency of Sc-O bonding than the training dataset, with higher percentages of motifs with 2 O atoms (trigonal bypyramidal and pentagonal pyramidal), and lower percentages of motifs with no O atoms (trigonal bypyramidal and octahedral).
-The average O bond count per Sc atom provided in ESI Fig. S11b also shows that the high energy structures have fewer Sc-O bonds, whereas the CryinGAN structures have higher number of Sc-O bonds.
-This analysis shows that the Sc coordination environments of the CryinGAN structures differ from the training structures due to a higher frequency of Sc-O bonding.
-As Sc-O bonds appear to induce low-interface-energy structures, the overpopulation of Sc-O bonds in the CryinGAN configurations is likely responsible for the lower interface energy distribution of the CryinGAN structures compared to the training dataset in Fig. \ref{fig_e_best}.
+The average O bond count per Sc atom provided in ESI Fig. S19b also shows that the high energy structures have fewer Sc-O bonds, whereas the CryinGAN structures have higher number of Sc-O bonds.
+This analysis shows that although the Sc coordination environments of the CryinGAN structures differ from the training structures due to a higher frequency of Sc-O bonding, the Sc-O bonds are still a feature of the low-interface-energy structures.
+We also analyzed the RDFs of the interface Li and Sc atoms.
+The RDFs confirm the trends revealed by the coordination motif analysis, in which the CryinGAN dataset shows higher similarity to the training dataset than the high energy dataset (see ESI Supplementary Note 4 for more details).